 Calculate the deflection, strain and stress distributions in the crank/pedal shaft combination for this loading condition.
 Use the ANSYS results to evaluate the degree of stress concentration in the vicinity of the cut-out in the crank geometry.

-Go to Step 1: Pre-Analysis & Start-Up
+Go to Step 1: Start-up and preliminary set-up

 See and rate the complete Learning Module

 Go to all ANSYS Learning Modules